 Combining Parameters

-command is the ability to combine multiple options to customize the output.
+One of the strengths of the ls command is the ability to combine multiple options to customize the output.
 For example, if you want to list all files (including hidden ones) in a detailed, human-readable format, sorted by modification time, you would use:

 This command combines the following options: